International SOS: Growth and acquisitions

+In 2006, International SOS opened an Assistance Center in Dubai, where the company would manage services for the Middle East and northern Africa.

-In 2008 the firm launched a strategic alliance with Control Risks to offer combined medical and security services, and acquired MedAire, a provider of remote medical services for aviation and maritime founded by Joan Sullivan Garrett.
+In 2008 the firm launched a strategic alliance with Control Risks to offer combined medical and security services, launching TravelTracker, and acquired MedAire, a provider of remote medical services for aviation and maritime founded by Joan Sullivan Garrett.
+The company would expand on its strategic alliance with Control Risks two years later, launching TravelTracker Mobile, an accompanying software to TravelTracker.

-In 2009, it acquired a majority stake in Abermed, a UK-based provider of occupational health and remote medical services to the energy sector.
+In 2009, the company acquired a majority stake in Abermed, a UK-based provider of occupational health and remote medical services to the energy sector.
 In 2010, it developed a strategic alliance with RMSI, an international rapid deployment medical and rescue service, with activities in Iraq, Afghanistan, Sudan, Somalia and Pakistan.

 In 2011, it merged with VIPdesk, a North American provider of concierge services, customer care and loyalty programs, acquired the medical supplies division of SMI (Service Médical International), acquired of L.E.
 West, EMC, Shenton Pharmacy and Nutracare Pharma, and launched a joint venture in Brazil with International Health Care.

 In 2012, it acquired EMSM, a concierge and lifestyle company in South Korea.
 And in 2013, it acquired Norwegian companies SBHT, KBHT, Haugaland HMS, and Nordic Medical Services (NMS), and partnered with Aerosafety, a medical and aviation safety equipment company in Brazil.

 In 2014, it launched Response Services Australia, a provider of emergency response, rescue and recovery services, entered a partnership with AMAS medical Services in India, acquired Aeromed in Mozambique, and created strategic partnership with West African Rescue Association (WARA), a clinic and medical services company in West Africa.